ArchBase/Koppara-Neural-Network-in-GDscript/README.md

   Koppara implements a completely different optimization algorithm 1 .
 Optimizer tries a random variation to all the weights 2 .
 If model was improved after variation, save same variation gradient for next iteration 3 .
-If model was not improved, generate another random gradient for next iteration, restore previous weights 4 . repeat
+If model was not improved, try negated variation in next iteration, restore previous weights 4 .
+If negated variation is also not improving, generate new random gradient for next iteration, restore previous weights 4 . repeat

 # Should you use Koppara?🤔